UW-GAC/anvil-util-workflows/README.md

 --- | ---
-file | Google bucket path to a file. md5sum | String with expected md5sum.
+file | Google bucket path to a file. md5sum | String with expected md5sum. disk_gb | (optional, default 10) Disk size in GB required to run the workflow.
+Set to a value larger than the input file size.

 The workflow returns the following outputs: